canmom/canmom.github.io/_posts/rpgs/2024-05-15-whats-the-book-for-part-0.md

 What’s more interesting to me is the broader critique.

 The video does not directly address <cite>Root</cite>’s obvious parent <cite>Apocalypse World</cite> in much depth.
 Huntsman notes that most of Root’s ideas are cribbed from there and that Magpie Games have been less and less likely to acknowledge Vincent and Meguey as time goes on; the pair are also included in the Pepe Silvia wall used to illustrate the reach of the Forge.
-However, they do not really address whether their criticisms apply to Apocalypse World.
+However, she does not really address whether her criticisms apply to Apocalypse World.

 To my eye, <cite>Apocalypse World</cite> is still a *lot* better than almost all of its many, many imitators.
 Part of that is the strength of its prose - and that is actually very important, for reasons I’ll get into.
 So I think it would be better to look at the best of this tradition, rather than its worst.